The Truth About Leather Dog Gear – Veg Tan vs Chrome Tan Explained

 Below both of those is the split.
 The split is the inner, fibrous layer of the hide.
 It is looser in structure and far more prone to stretching and tearing.

-Most cheap leather goods stamped "genuine leather" are made from that weaker split layer, or from heavily corrected hides where the surface has been sanded down, glued together, and painted with a fake grain pattern to look decent on a shelf.
+Most cheap leather goods stamped “genuine leather” are made from that weaker split layer, or from heavily corrected hides where the surface has been sanded down, glued together, and painted with a fake grain pattern to look decent on a shelf.
+That is exactly what happens to a $70 genuine leather dog collar.
+When “genuine leather” is the only detail they give you, you are almost always buying painted scraps.
+It has no structural integrity, and it cannot handle the force of a dog pulling on a lead.

 Chrome Tanned Leather: Fast and Cheap